brunoarine/whalesniffer/README.md

 _2D Fourier transform simulation on a) an image with geometric shapes and interference lines, b) interference lines only, and c) geometric shapes only._

-When applying the fast Fourier transform to a real photo and obtaining the power spectrum (squaring the real and imaginary part of the spectrum), the result is not intuitive enough for us to know which region of the spectrum to neutralize so that interferences could be eliminated.
+When applying the fast Fourier transform to a real photo and obtaining the power spectrum (squaring the real and imaginary part of the spectrum), the result is not intuitive enough for us to know which region of the spectrum to neutralize so that we could eliminate interferences.

 <p align="center">
 <img src="./docs/img/channel_s_fourier.png">